 The local fuel will help power a morning of skiing, led by an alpine guide, to San Cassiano for lunch at Rifugio Scotoni – a hidden gem of a restaurant known for its barbecues – before following the trail down to the nearby icy waterfalls.
 The day finishes with a horse carriage ride through the snow back to Rosa Alpina, by which point you will hopefully have worked up an appetite for dinner at one of the hotel’s restaurants, such as the elegant three Michelin-starred St Hubertus.

 Ploughing your way through snowy terrain on a motorised snowmobile is undoubtedly a high-octane way to experience the slopes, but for traditionalists, dog-sledding provides a more serene – and silent – way to soak up the natural surroundings.
 Dogs have been pulling sleds for millennia; it is thought the practice originated in remote communities across the Arctic, Siberia and North America in around 2000 BC.
 Today, machinery might have the advantage in terms of speed – although dogs can still reach an exhilarating 25-30mph – but the adrenalin rush and sense of connection that comes with this traditional means of transport ensures its enduring appeal.
-As do events such as La Grande Odyssée Savoie Mont Blanc, a 900km dog sled race through the French and Swiss Alps that takes place every January (the 16th edition runs from 11-22 January 2020), drawing huge crowds.
+As do events such as La Grande Odyssée Savoie Mont Blanc, a 900km dog sled race through the French and Swiss Alps that takes place every January, drawing huge crowds.